RikkiRun/LeedCode-LintCode/README.md

 # LeedCode-LintCode

-Recording solution of Leedcode and Lintcode.
+Recording my solutions of Leedcode and Lintcode.
 Using both of them, one for following a course online, and another one is my own practice.